MKme/ResQ/PCB/README.md

 ## TIPS-

 -  I have the PCBs avaialble on my website here: http://store.mkme.org/product-category/custom/
--  You can also make your own PCB under $10 at PCBWay, JLCPCB or other board house of your choice!
-Just upload the gerbers I have provuided here and you are all set!
+-  You can also make your own PCB under $10 at PCBWay, JLCPCB, OSHPark or other board house of your choice!
+Just upload the Gerbers I have provided here and you are all set!

-### Notes and Handy Informationz
+## Notes and Handy Informationz

 V1.4 Air unit case is first compatible enclusure for V1.1 PCBs/Gerbers as manufactured/supplied